How to Encrypt Java Strings in Android Apps

 Encrypting strings in Android apps is an important measure to protect the data from being harvested for malicious purposes.
 This feature enhances the security of the app against malicious attempts to read the app’s contents or harvest valuable data about users and organizations.

-On Appdome, follow these 3 simple steps to create self-defending Android Apps that Encrypt strings and resources without an SDK or gateway:
+On Appdome, follow these 3 simple steps to create self-defending Android Apps that Encrypt strings without an SDK or gateway:

 Upload the Mobile App to Appdome.

 Upload an app to Appdome’s Mobile App Security Build System